flowdock/hubot-flowdock/README.md

 `-a campfire` option to `-a flowdock`.
 Or if you're deploying locally you will need to use `-a flowdock` when running your hubot.

+### Bot name

+Note that by default, hubot will think it is named "Hubot" and will only respond to that name.
+You can configure what name hubot thinks it has, with environment variable HUBOT_NAME or with the `-n` flag when starting the bot.
+Note that you will run into problems if the name that hubot internally uses is different from the actual display name of the user that hubot uses to connect to Flowdock with.

 ## Configuring the Adapter

 The Flowdock adapter requires only the following environment variables.